 The XC70 is available in 3.2 and T6 models, each of which can be had with a choice of several different optional trim levels.

-Optional trim levels on the 3.2 start with the Premier trim, which adds a moonroof, genuine wood inlays, a power-adjustable front passenger's seat, tinted rear seat and cargo area windows and keyless drive.
-The Premier Plus includes Premier features plus a power liftage, active Xenon headlights and front and rear parking sensors.
-Finally, the Platinum trim includes all the Premier Plus features and also adds a navigation system, a rear parking camera and a 650-watt sound system with Dolby Surround Sound.
+Next up is the 3.2 Premier, which adds a moonroof, an auto-dimming rear-view mirror, genuine wood inlays, a power-adjustable front passenger's seat, tinted rear seat and cargo area windows and keyless drive.
+The Premier Plus includes Premier features plus a power liftgate, a quick-fold passenger seat, active Xenon headlights a rear-view camera and front and rear parking sensors.
+Finally, the Platinum trim includes all the Premier Plus features and also adds a navigation system, accent lighting, a rear parking camera and a 650-watt sound system with Dolby Surround Sound.

-The XC70 T6 includes all of the 3.2's content but adds the Premier trim as standard.
-The Premier Plus and Platinum trims are optional.
+The base XC70 T6 includes all of the 3.2's content but adds the Premier trim as standard.
+The Premier Plus and Platinum trims stay the same.

-Highlights from the rest of the optional features list include a rear seat entertainment system with two seven-inch LCD monitors, heated front and rear seats and a tow hitch that lets buyers utilize the car's 3300-lb. towing capability.
+Highlights from the rest of the list of standalone optional features list include a rear seat entertainment system with two seven-inch LCD monitors, heated front and rear seats and a tow hitch that lets buyers utilize the car's 3300-pound towing capability.

 Standard on all XC70s is the automaker's City Safety package, which uses a laser sensor to automatically trigger the brakes at low speeds if a pending impact is detected.
-Other standard safety features include dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and emergency brake assist.
+Other standard safety features include dual front, front side and full-length side curtain airbags in addition to traction and stability control systems, a tire pressure monitoring system and emergency brake assist.

 The XC70's most direct rival is the Audi allroad, which also a luxury wagon masquerading as an SUV.
 Those looking to do large amounts of people or cargo hauling should note that the Audi is a bit smaller than the Volvo.
 Potential buyers should also cross-shop similarly priced premium crossovers such as the Acura MDX, Lexus RX 350 and Lincoln MKX.